mainwp/mainwp/readme.txt

 * Added: Theme switch option to the MainWP Tools page
 * Added: Monitoring extensions category
 * Added: Ability to install extensions from the WordPress.org repository
-* Added: Links to the extension page for each extension in the Install Extensions modal
+* Added: Links to the extension page for each Extension in the Install Extensions modal
 * Added: New feature to detect plugin and theme changes made outside of MainWP Dashboard [Inspired by WPBuilds Podcast 297](https://wpbuilds.com/2022/09/29/297-dealing-with-changing-staff-and-new-management/)
 * Updated: Previously default theme renamed to MainWP Classic Theme
 * Updated: Tooltip pointer element z-index value